What is Alba’s White Truffle?

 It is considered the “diamond of the kitchen” due to its intense aroma, delicate flavor, and high price.
 What makes the white truffles found in Piedmont unique is the rich soil composition of the woodlands where hunters with dogs unearth them.
 For a deeper understanding of the life of a truffle, Piedmont’s soil facts, truffle types, and details about truffle hunting, visit our Ultimate Guide to Truffle Hunting in Alba.

-In the paragraph below, on the contrary, we focus on the price, preservation, and consumption tips that anyone coming to Piedmont should know.
-From information to know when purchasing, how to clean white truffles, how long fresh white truffles can last, serving quantities, and things to know about truffle-based condiments and truffle oil.
+In the paragraphs below, on the contrary, we focus on the price, preservation, and consumption tips that anyone coming to Piedmont should know.
+From information on when to purchase, how to clean white truffles, how long fresh white truffles can last, serving quantities, and things to know about truffle-based condiments and truffle oil.

 Why is the Price of White Truffles so Expensive?